JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 Its non-seasonal component had AR(3) (which captured short term autocorrelation up to lag 3), I(1) (a first order differencing to make the data stationary), MA(1) (which corrected for noise and shocks using lag 1 residuals).
 Its seasonal component with a periodicity of 48 (the seasonality repeats every full day as there are 48 trading periods per day) and it did not include a seasonal AR or I (no seasonal autocorrelation or differencing) and had a seasonal MA(2) (uses forecast errors from 1 and 2 days ago (lags at 48 and 96 intervals) to adjust the current days forecast).

-The models mean error was 6.13 which means on average its forecasts overestimate actual prices by about 6.13 dollars per megawatt hour.
+The models mean error was 6.56 which means on average its forecasts overestimate actual prices by about 6.56 dollars per megawatt hour.

-The models root mean square error was 18.29 which indicates large forecast errors, since squared errors penalize larger errors more heavily this high RMSE value was probably due to how volatile the data is.
+The models root mean square error was 19.17 which indicates large forecast errors, since squared errors penalize larger errors more heavily this high RMSE value is probably due to how volatile the data is.

-The models mean absolute error was 12.67 which means that forecasts were off by 12.67 units on average.
-This was 12.6% of the annual mean, the mean energy price for 2018 was 100.53, so the mean absolute error isn't that high considering how volatile the data is.
+The models mean absolute error was 13.71 which means that forecasts were off by 13.71 units on average.
+This is 13.6% of the annual mean, the mean energy price for 2018 was 100.62, so the mean absolute error isn't that high considering how volatile the data is.

-The mean percentage data was 3.13% which means that the model tends to forecast higher electricity prices than reality.
+The mean percentage data was 3.29% which means that the model tends to forecast higher electricity prices than reality.

-The mean absolute percentage error was 14.34% which means that the models forecasts were off by 14.34% on average.
+The mean absolute percentage error was 15.65% which means that the models forecasts were off by 15.65% on average.

-The models MASE was 0.65 which is a scaled comparison to a naive model which means the ARIMA model outperforms a naive forecast.
+The models MASE was 0.70 which is a scaled comparison to a naive model which means the ARIMA model outperforms a naive forecast.

-The models ACF1 was 0.65 which indicates that the residuals are moderately autocorrelated so there was some structure or pattern in the data that the model did not capture.
+The models ACF1 was 0.65 which indicates that the residuals are moderately autocorrelated so there is some structure or pattern in the data that the model did not capture.

 The ARIMA model did better than the STL-ARIMA, ARIMAX and TBATS models which just shows that a more complex model does not equal a better performance, those other models were overfitting on the training data and not generalizing well enough to forecast the following year.